i-lipi/Claims_Processing/README.md

 🗃️ Data Persistence

-Final output (claim summary, classification, decision, confidence score, and client metadata) is stored in a PostgreSQL database as JSON objects for structured querying
+Final output (claim summary, classification, decision, confidence score, and client metadata) is stored in a PostgreSQL database as JSON objects for  querying